openstack-archive/fuel-library/deployment/puppet/ceph/README.md

 Check to see running ceph processes ``ps axu | grep ceph``.
 If there is a python process running for ``ceph-create-keys`` then there is likely a problem with the MON processes talking to each other.
-Check their network and firewall.
+* Check each mon's network and firewall.
 The monitor defaults to a port 6789
+* If public_network is defined in ceph.conf, mon_host and DNS names **MUST**
+  be inside the public_network or ceph-deploy wont create mon's

 Missing OSD instances
 ---------------------